 How do you know who to trust?
 To start, review each website and the offerings very carefully.
-If the sites offer resume writing but do not tell you WHO the writers are (there is no individual details on the “About Us’ page) – it is best to pass these places up.
-Can you trust your job search to a person you know nothing about?!
+Can you locate details on the resume writer and their experience?
+If there are no details provided on WHO will be managing your resume project – consider how comfortable you will be trusting your job search to a person you know nothing about.

-Next, analyze the resume writers training and involvement in the careers community.
+Next, analyze each resume writer’s training and involvement in the career / job search community.
 Some ‘resume writers’ (big box shops or anonymous writers) have no formal training in employment, job search strategies, or resumes.
 This begs the question about the standard of work.
-If individuals are not engaged in the resume writing industry AND pursuing ongoing professional development in the careers industry then how can they effectively support job seekers with the critical task of applying for jobs – which is ever evolving?
+If individuals are not engaged in the resume writing industry AND pursuing ongoing professional development in the career industry then how can they effectively support job seekers with the critical task of applying for jobs – which is ever evolving?

 Other red flags to watch out for:

 - Websites are sales focused, long winded, and include poor grammar or spelling.
 Yikes.
 If the web site is packed with disjointed information, mistakes, or lack of value – think about what your resume will look like!

 - Prices are too good to be true.
 Ever heard the expression “you pay for what you get”?
 An inexpensive resume will be a hastily compiled template – which will hurt and hinder your job search.
 Top professionals charge for the expertise and hours they spend compiling customized career documents.

 - The resume samples are old-fashioned templates that all look exactly the same (basic and boring).
 If you read resume samples online and you are not immediately intrigued or compelled – move along!
 Avoid resumes that are task-focused.
 Look for resume samples that include results-driven statements and unique value propositions…which are critical to job search success.